-EMV 2379: GEOGRAPHIC INFORMATION SYSTEMS
+EMV2379: GEOGRAPHIC INFORMATION SYSTEMS

 This course focuses on principles, techniques, and applications of Geographic Information Systems (GIS).
-The course comprises of both lectures and practical on open-source GIS software.
+The course comprises of both lectures and practicals on open-source GIS software as well as ArcGIS Map and ArcGIS Pro.
 All laboratory exercises will complement the theory presented in the classroom lectures and courses such as Urban and Regional Planning, Valuation and Real Estate Development & Management.
-In addition, knowledge acquired in this course is useful for the real estate project and other practical assignments of the degree programme.
+In addition, the knowledge acquired in this course is useful for the real estate project and other practical assignments of the degree programme.

-EMV 2280: INSTITUTIONAL FRAMEWORK FOR REAL ESTATE
+EMV2280: INSTITUTIONAL FRAMEWORK FOR REAL ESTATE

 The real estate sector of the country consists of various government, semi-government and local government institutions that enjoy special legislative powers in dealing with real estate operations.
-Comprehensive awareness of the operations of these institutions is fundamental knowledge that EMV graduates require.
+Comprehensive awareness of the operations of these institutions is fundamental knowledge that REMV graduates require.
 Hence, this course aims to educate students on the legal and institutional setup and the finance system of the local government system and selected state institutions in Sri Lanka.
 The course also provides knowledge on the role of such institutions in planning and management of land and buildings and handling property assessments to improve the quality of the living environment.